jf8989/loan-calculator/README.md

 - 📱 Responsive design for mobile and desktop use

 The results from this calculator may sometimes appear unusual.
 This is intentional and reflects the reality of complex loan structures.
 If you encounter unexpected outcomes, it's likely highlighting either a particularly effective or potentially risky loan strategy.

+## 🌈 Cool Features

+- **Real-time Calculations**: The app provides instant results as you input your loan details.
+- **Interactive Charts**: Visualize your loan payoff journey with dynamic charts.
+- **Responsive Design**: Use the calculator seamlessly on any device.
+- **Tooltip Explanations**: Hover over terms to get simple explanations of complex financial concepts.

 ## 💼 Loan Terms and Concepts